-Not our portable, just a fun picture.
+Not the portable we used - just a fun picture.

 Presenter: Dave Hanson who will share some of his own photos.